 Temporarily suspend or completely revoke a user’s access if they ever leave the company, while preserving their content

 External users are contacts who’ve been invited to collaborate on one or more of your – or your users’ – folders.
-Prospects, clients or partners that only need access to specific information in your account should be invited as external users.
-Plus, you always have the option to invite external users to join as managed users if the nature of your work or partnership changes.
+Prospects, clients, or partners who only need access to specific information in your account should be invited as external users.
+You can always invite external users to join as managed users if the nature of your work or partnership changes.

 Take a look at this handy chart to see some arrangements that have worked well for other Box admins:

 Users that need to abide by your Box account’s security policies